acidDrain/npcgen/README.md

 - `Background`
 - `Culture`

-Enable a user-configurable `bonus` field for adding bonuses to the `Attribute` scores.
+Support a user-configurable `bonus` field for adding bonuses to the `Ability` scores.

 - The bonus will be applied to all rolls.
 - The bonus adds to any `Racial`, `Background`, or `Culture` bonuses.

-### Attribute Score Priorities
+### Ability Score Priorities

 1. First
 2. Second
 3. Third
-4. All other roll results are assigned randomly to the remaining `Attribute`s.
+4. All other roll results are assigned randomly to the remaining `Ability`s.

 #### `Class`